BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Always more where they came from** `ACTIVE`

-If the Goblin King declares a [Heroic Move] whilst within 6" of the Goblin Scribe and chooses to call with Me, then it will affect all friendly models on the battlefield rather than just those within 6', and affected models do not have to finish their Activation within 6" of the Goblin King.
+If the Goblin King declares a [Heroic Move] whilst within 6" of the Goblin Scribe and chooses to call With Me, then it will affect all friendly models on the battlefield rather than just those within 6', and affected models do not have to finish their Activation within 6" of the Goblin King.
 Additionally, any friendly Goblin Hero that begins their Activation within 3" of the Goblin Scribe can choose to spend a Might Point.
 If they do, the Goblin King regains a Might Point spent earlier in the battle.
 This rule can only be used once per turn.

 </div>

 ---

 <div class="unitCard" markdown>

 ### TOM THE TROLL [120 POINTS]